 Step-By-Step Guide to Potting Up And Caring For Your Marsh Plant

-Each plant variety you order from us will arrive wrapped in damp newspaper and packed in a plastic bag or tub with an identifying label.
-Unpack your plant as soon as possible after arrival by cutting off the plastic outer covering, carefully easing the plant out, and removing the newspaper (taking care to keep the right label with the right plant).
+Each plant variety you order from us will arrive wrapped in damp paper and packed in a plastic bag or tub with an identifying label.
+Unpack your plant as soon as possible after arrival by cutting off the plastic outer covering, carefully easing the plant out, and removing the paper (taking care to keep the right label with the right plant).

 Plants that have arrived bare root should ideally be planted up immediately.
 If this is not possible, they should still be unwrapped and placed in a bucket of water in a cool but frost-free place out of direct sunlight.
 Plants that have arrived in pots do not need any special care, but do ensure they don't dry out (you may want to stand them in a tray of water while you decide what to do with them).